App Authentication

 Client Cert Authentication (mTLS)

 Apps can be updated to use mutual TLS authentication.
-To enable this, add a client_auth config entry in server config with the CA certificate to verify against.
+To enable this, first set disable_client_certs to false in the https section.
+Add a client_auth config entry in server config with the CA certificate to verify against.
 Multiple entries can be added, the entry name should be cert or should start with cert_.
 For example

 clace.toml